HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

 ### List available agents

 To list the agents, run the following command.
 Find the applicable Request URL from the OpenAPI Specification document.
 Execute.
-For `GET` request, body is not needed.
+For `GET` request, body isn't needed.

 ![ListAgents](../../assets/images/listagents.png)